Sh3r4/easyphrase/readme.md

 ## The Web Interface

+After installing via npm, a minified js file is immediately available in the easyphrase/dist folder.

-easyphrase can be added to a webpage in one of two ways:
+Easyphrase can then be added to a webpage in one of two ways:

 ### The easy but ugly way